FebinSebastian02/Project-10_Slot_Machine/Readme.txt

 	- For loops were used to iterate through rows, columns etc.
 	- Datetime module was imported to fetch current date and time
 	- A receipt with few details was created which was printed in a text file once the user chooses to quit the game.
+	- playsound() is used to add sound effect during slot machine spin

 Code Walkthrough:-
 	- With the calling of main(), the program starts execution.